DefinitionThis section has been translated automatically.

 Complication(s)This section has been translated automatically.

-- Carpal tunnel syndrome, movement restrictions (especially in striated chronic cutaneous scleroderma)
+Carpal tunnel syndrome, movement restrictions (esp. in striated circumstrictive scleroderma).

-- Association with other autoimmunological and rheumatological diseases, especially psoriasis vulgaris, systemic lupus erythematosus, multiple sclerosis and vitiligo
+Association with other autoimmunological and rheumatological diseases, esp. psoriasis vulgaris, systemic lupus erythematosus, multiple sclerosis and vitiligo.
+Parryy-Romberg syndrome may be associated with Rassmussen encephalitis.
+It is manifested by unilateral cerebral involvement and intractable seizures.

 TherapyThis section has been translated automatically.